 Figure 15.
-The schematic element to the left of the insertion point for a stepped-line transformer must be selected before the wizard is launched.
+The schematic element to the left of the insertion point for the stepped-line transformer or the matching network to be synthesized must be selected before a wizard is launched.

 Figure 16.
 A Klopfenstein [11] stepped-line taper designed by using the DSLT wizard.
 The gain and the reflection coefficient are also shown here.